andrasq/consistent-hash-js/Readme.md

 This is a dependency-free javascript-only implementation of [consistent hashing](https://en.wikipedia.org/wiki/Consistent_hashing) hash ring.
-Uses strings for hash keys, and hashes using the PJW hash algorithm.
+Uses strings for hash keys, and hashes using a PJW hash variant.

 This implementation is not the fastest (though pretty fast), but has a nice key distribution.